-Autumn Smallpipe & Fiddle Program 2013
+Autumn Smallpipe Program 2014

 Program Location – Seabeck

 The Autumn Smallpipe Workshop is being held at the Seabeck Conference Center in Seabeck, Washington.
-Home to our winter school for years, we are excited to expose students to this beautiful piece of land on the kitsap peninsula.
+Home to our winter school for years, we are excited to expose students to this beautiful piece of land on the Kitsap peninsula.
 A link to the retreat center can be found here: Seabeck Conference Center

 Small seminar class sizes are a hallmark of programs offered by the Celtic Arts Foundation.
 We’re very mindful of the benefits of having access to accomplished and experienced instructors.
 This year, we’ve arranged to have students arrive on Thursday evening.
 That gives us a complete and full day for instruction on Friday, and Saturday, and most of Sunday.